Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Methods

 \subsection{Generation of Planetary Sample}

 We simulate a large number of M dwarf planetary systems ($N_\mathrm{tot} \sim 10^6$), subdivided into \textit{Kepler} and \textit{TESS} mission-sized samples.
 We assign system properties and then individual planet properties.
 We then simulate observations of the planetary system samples by \textit{Kepler} and \textit{TESS}.
+We note that we use a synthetic sample as opposed to the set of M dwarfs observed by \textit{Kepler} and \textit{TESS} because we are attempting to study a possible population-level phenomena, which requires the exact properties of M dwarfs to be known.